tonytheleg/inventory-consumer/README.md

 podman run --network kessel -d quay.io/YOUR-IMAGE-HERE:TAG start --consumer.bootstrap-servers kafka:9093
 ```

-#### Using Podman Compose
+#### Using Podman Compose (Recommended)

->!NOTE
+>[!NOTE]
 >The podman compose setup is meant to replicate an ephemeral-like environment locally and requires Inventory API and Relations API to be running by default.
 You will need both repos cloned down in order to set everything up.

-In the root of your cloned Inventory API repo: `make inventory-up-relations-ready`
+1. In the root of your cloned Inventory API repo: `make inventory-up-relations-ready`

-In the root of your cloned Relations API reo: `make relations-api-up`
+2. In the root of your cloned Relations API reo:
+    * Pull down an official schema that will support the consumer:

+    ```shell
+    curl -o deploy/schema.zed https://raw.githubusercontent.com/RedHatInsights/rbac-config/refs/heads/master/configs/stage/schemas/schema.zed
+    ```
+    * Start Relations API: `make relations-api-up`

 Then: